counc009/cs474-project/project_notes.md

     verify it.
   - If I add an assume right before the return and just assume (DLL (next (next ret))) then everything is able to verify automatically.

+Saturday, April 15, 2023
+* Based on advice from Madhu and Adithya, adding the term (next (next ret)) to the post condition so that it is instantiated and explored in the verification.
+After other experiments, settled on `(ite True True (= (next (next ret)) (next (next ret))))` just to make sure the term in included, but this is clearly a tautology.
+  The program is now able to be verified entirely.